dylan-lang/opendylan/documentation/getting-started/source/browsing/index.rst

 Go to its Superclasses page.

-We saw this page in `See Moving from one object to another <browsing.htm#42001>`_.
+We saw this page in `Moving from one object to another`_.
 There, we said that the special naming format used for the superclasses here meant that they were not part of the *current module* of the *current library*.

 To the browser, the current module is whatever module name is selected in the drop-down list box above the Object field (currently *reversi* )